top of page

 There is a proactive and a reactive element to safeguarding.

 Safeguarding, children is proactive.
 It has many elements which work together to ensure children are growing up in circumstances consistent with the provision of safe and effective care, as well as protecting children from maltreatments.
-I have a legal duty to protect the children in my care, but safeguarding is done in partnership with families and other professionals – parents, health visitor/community nursery nurse, GP’s, hospitals, midwives, early years settings, childminders, family hubs, community groups, Children’s First Response Mash, Early Help Services, Pan-Dorset Safeguarding Children Partnership, Social Care services, Specialist services (health/development), Local Authority Designated Officer (LADO) known as Designated Officer in BCP from 2021.
+I have a legal duty to protect the children in my care, but safeguarding is done in partnership with families and other professionals – parents, health visitor/community nursery nurse, GP’s, hospitals, midwives, early years settings, childminders, family hubs, community groups, Children’s First Response Hub which includes the Multi-Agency Safeguarding Hub (MASH) and the Early Help Team, Dorset Safeguarding Children Partnership, Social Care services, Specialist services (health/development), Local Authority Designated Officer (LADO) known as Designated Officer in BCP from 2021.

 Child Protection is reactive.
 It is still part of safeguarding and promoting welfare.
 It refers to the activity I undertake to protect specific children who are suffering or are likely to suffer significant harm.